 What wire should you use?

-Top Tip: I like to use the old-style cotton covered pipe cleaners because the wool holds better than on the chenille kind.
+Top Tip: I like to use the old-style cotton covered pipe cleaners.
+Look for the tobacconist kind as the wool sticks to these better than the chenille ones.
+They are also a lot cheaper than the craft ones.

 Wire size/gauge – I usually opt for 0.5mm or 1mm if I’m working on something larger.